Impact of Simultaneous Stellar Modeling Uncertainties on the Tip of the Red Giant Branch for Axion-Election Coupling: Machine Learning Emulator

 \section{Machine Learning Emulator}

-We trained a two component deep neural network (DNN) emulator on our grid of models described in the previous section using tensorflow \cite{tensorflow2015-whitepaper} and keras \cite{chollet2015keras}.~All emulator algorithm components require the grid parameters $\{M,Y,Z,\alpha_{26}\}$ as their inputs.~The first component was a classifier which accepted models which successfully reached the TRGB, and flagged those that either exhibited a helium shell flash or did not reach the TRGB in the current age of the universe.~The other was a regression algorithm that predicts $M_I$ and $\Delta M_I$.~Another regressor included in our reproduction package was trained that predicts luminosity $L$, effective temperature $T_{\rm eff}$, surface gravity $\log(g)$, and iron abundance $[{\rm Fe}/{\rm H}]$.~This algorithm was less accurate than the other regressor.~We include it for those interested in using different bolometric corrections.
+For both Benchmark models in Table~\ref{tab:benchmarks}, we trained separate two component deep neural network (DNN) emulators for the individual model grids described above using tensorflow \cite{tensorflow2015-whitepaper} and keras \cite{chollet2015keras}.~All emulator algorithm components require the grid parameters $\{M,Y,Z,\alpha_{26}\}$ as their inputs.~The first component of both emulators was a classifier which accepted models which successfully reached the TRGB, and flagged those that either exhibited a helium shell flash or did not reach the TRGB in the current age of the universe.~The second component was a regression algorithm that predicts $M_I$, $\Delta M_I$, $V-I$, and $\Delta V-I$.~Additional regressors for each Benchmark are included in our reproduction package.~These were trained to predict luminosity $L$, effective temperature $T_{\rm eff}$, surface gravity $\log_{10}(g)$, and iron abundance $[{\rm Fe}/{\rm H}]$.~These algorithms were less accurate than emulating the magnitude directly.~We include them for those interested in using different bolometric corrections.

-We built our DNNs with an ADAM \citep{2014arXiv1412.6980K} optimizer and hand tuned our hyperparameters to optimize the network training.\footnote{We remark that our success with hand tuning may not be replicated if the number of model parameters is increased, and that it may be necessary to use methods such as grid search, random search, or the genetic algorithm to tune hyperparameters as explored in \citep{2019arXiv191206059L}.}~Both algorithms were trained using an 80\%/10\%/10\% split between training, validation, and testing data.~However, the classifier training set was resamppled using the Synthetic Minority Oversampling Technique (SMOTE) \cite{2011arXiv1106.1813C} to rebalance the training data which results in a more accurate emulator \citep{2019SPIE11198E..13S}.~An unbalanced dataset can bias the network to labelling more objects as the more populous class while achieving similar levels of accuracy.~The classification algorithm has an accuracy of 99.2\% and a cross-entropy loss of 0.023.~The regression algorithm predicts $M_I$, $\Delta M_I$, $(V-I)$, and $\Delta (V-I)$ with a mean squared error loss of $8.849 \times 10^{-5}$ for input and output data that has been normalized between 0 and 1.~Histograms of the residuals from the testing data for $M_I$, $\Delta M_I$, $V-I$, and $\Delta(V-I)$ are given in figure \ref{fig:mError}.~The residual plots show that our errors are highly subdominant to the errors from the bolometric corrections, which have an average error of $\sim0.1$ mag.
+We built our DNNs with an ADAM \cite{2014arXiv1412.6980K} optimizer and hand tuned our hyperparameters to optimize the network training.\footnote{We remark that our success with hand tuning may not be replicated if the number of model parameters is increased, and that it may be necessary to use methods such as grid search, random search, or the genetic algorithm to tune hyperparameters as explored in \cite{2019arXiv191206059L}.}~All algorithms were trained using an 80\%/10\%/10\% split between training, validation, and testing data.~However, for both Benchmarks the classifier training set was resampled using the Synthetic Minority Oversampling Technique (SMOTE) \cite{2011arXiv1106.1813C} to rebalance the training data which results in a more accurate emulator \cite{2019SPIE11198E..13S}.~An unbalanced dataset can bias the network to labelling more objects as the more populous class while achieving similar levels of accuracy.